A Lesson Planning Companion

 How do you navigate PAL?

-Now that you've got the PAL basics,
+Now that you've got the PAL basicsLET'S EXPLORE the three planning stages!

-1. PRE-LESSON:
+1. PRE-LESSON

-Anticipating challenges
+Anticipating various challenges

 Challenges to lesson flow present themselves before the lesson even begins.
 Technology issues and day-to-day class logistics can impact a lesson.